gusata/NLW-Connect-React-project/README.md

-# NLW-Connect-React-project
-Project to NLW connect week by RocketSeat
+# Project made for NLW Connect presented by RocketSeat